joaocasimirodev/unreal_mastermind_source/README.md

 # Mastermind - Source Code

-This project is a recreation of Mastermind with numbers as seen in the game Sleeping Dogs.
+This project is a recreation of Mastermind with numbers as is seen in the game Sleeping Dogs.

-It was developed using Unreal Engine 5, and all functionality was written in C++, all UI animations where achieved by using Tweens, code based animations.
+It was developed using the Unreal Engine 5, all functionality was written in C++ and all existing UI animations were achieved by creating Tweens (code based animations).

 ![](repo_gifs/show.gif)
 ![](repo_gifs/loading.gif)